Uganda Gorilla Trek and Safari in Queen Elizabeth NP - 4 Days

 Return to your lodge for breakfast and afterward head for Kampala (about 5 hours driving) via Mubende.
 This route travels through breathtaking scenery and delightfully rolling plantations, some of the best in Uganda.
 Depending on how much time we have on us we can tour around Kampala’s crafts and souvenirs markets before checking in at your hotel or being transferred to the airport.

-- Accommodation for the gorilla trek as indicated on programme (on full board basis)
+- Accommodation for the gorilla trek as indicated on the program (on a full board basis)

 - 1 gorilla permit per person